Love Story in

 and Alex all are enmeshed in different ways.A dangerous,

-powerful and devious man named Jason Walker figures into
+powerful and devious man named Jason Walker figures

-carrying a very dangerous stick.
+very dangerous stick.

-Kim Rae-Won, whom I had never
+Kim Rae-Won, whom I had

-winning personality and such convincing acting chops
+such a winning personality and such convincing acting

-that he believably matures from irresponsible, rather
+chops that he believably matures from irresponsible,

-self-centered young man to an idealistic crusader
+rather self-centered young man to an idealistic crusader

 determined to protect others.At first, I thought his Hyun Woo was a